• Skip to primary navigation

 In October 2021, the Community Outreach and Engagement Office (COE) of the Winthrop P. Rockefeller Cancer Institute established an advisory board comprised of 15 people representing every area of the state.
 The board’s role is an important one — to guide the Cancer Institute in how to meet the cancer needs of Arkansas.
 The board’s direction includes advising the cancer navigation program and prioritizing community-based cancer research.

-The board is a diverse group of cancer survivors, caregivers, community members, doctors, nurses, pastors, business professionals, even a librarian, who work together to improve access to cancer prevention and treatment in
+The board is a group of cancer survivors, caregivers, community members, doctors, nurses, pastors, business professionals, even a librarian, who work together to improve access to cancer prevention and treatment in

 the state’s underserved communities.